szeleeteo/szeleeteo.github.io/content/posts/how-i-learned-python-asyncio-while-making-coffee.md

 ```

 Slowly, I understood that:
-1. A single event loop is created by `asyncio.run` as top-level entry point to run asynchronous tasks - coroutine `main` in the example above.
+1. A single event loop is created by `asyncio.run` as top-level entry point to run asynchronous tasks such as the `main` coroutine above.
 1. A _coroutine_ is a kind of non-blocking function that can be suspended and resumed; both `main` and `asyncio.sleep` above are coroutines.
 1. `async` and `await` are keywords that deal with coroutine declaration and calling respectively.

-Delving into the intricate definition is futile and meaningless, at least for now.
+Delving into the intricate definition is futile and meaningless at this stage.

 The whole point of asyncio is to execute tasks concurrently.
 The most straightforward way to do so is by using `asyncio.gather`.